SteadBytes/ai-nanodegree/L12-simulated-annealing/hill-climbing.md

     * If the change produces a better solution -> repeat incremental change on new solution
     * If no improvement found -> return answer

+* i.e. 'At each step the current node is replaced by it's **best neighbor**'

+* Also known as 'greedy local search'

 ## Example
 * One-dimensional state-space
 * **Elevation** = objective function